TotalyEnglizLitrate/Liberty-Equality-Fraternity-C/Topics/6_Statements - if,while,for... etc..md

 	<thing to do if condition is not met>
 }
 ```

+The ternary operator discussed before is equivalent to a simple if else with only one statement in the if and else sections respectively.

 **Note:** the else part of an if-else statement is completely optional

 You can also check for different sets of conditions, say you have 3 conditions to check, you can chain together those conditions in the following manner